Our Approach to Diagnosis

 - Place a hollow needle into your child’s hip bone and suck out (aspirate) a small sample of liquid bone marrow

-- Push a larger needle into the bone to remove a small amount of bone marrow
+- Place a different needle into the bone to remove a small solid sample of bone marrow (biopsy)

 A lumbar puncture is a way to collect cerebrospinal fluid (CSF) from your child’s spinal column.
 This is also called a spinal tap.
 The fluid is checked for cancer cells or other signs of disease.

-Young children get medicine to make them sleep and stay still during the procedure.
-In older children, a small area of your child’s lower back is made numb.
+Most children get medicine to make them sleep and stay still during the procedure.
 Then the doctor places a needle between 2 bones in the spine and collects a small amount of CSF.

 Depending on your child’s symptoms, they may need tests to check how their immune system is working.